woshihuangshuai/QuotePredict/README.md

 ## Experiment Result

   accuracy:

-    SVR: 48%(Gaussian kernel)
+  1. SVR: 48%(Gaussian kernel)

-    SVM: 49%(linear kernel); 51%(polynomial kernel); 52%(Gaussian kernel)
+  2. SVM: 49%(linear kernel)、51%(polynomial kernel)、52%(Gaussian kernel)

 This is a cursory trial and There have many things can be optimized in terms of data clean, Textual representation(BOW,Noun     Phrases,Named Entities, Proper Nouns), classifier and so on.

 ## An idea